1. Always stay on top of your work.

 Bring people together.
 Create a community for your organization on key projects and common interests.
 Then, leverage community tools to share information, collaborate, discuss, brainstorm, and get things done.

-Keep your inbox clear.
+Keep your inbo? clear.
 Get organized by using community tools.
 Don't send files by email.
 Use the community tools to post files that all members can view and update.
 Post bookmarks to web pages of interest.

 Give your team something to talk about.
 Foster communication with a forum to get them sharing ideas and expertise.
 Have news to broadcast?
 Try a blog to share updates on a common theme.